NillionNetwork/nillion-docs/docs/blacklight/overview.md

 # Overview

-Blacklight is the verification layer of the Blind Computer, consisting of an Ethereum L2 (Layer 2) network and a decentralized network of permissionless community verifier nodes.
-Together, these components continuously challenge and verify Trusted Execution Environment (TEE) workloads to ensure their security and correctness.
+Blacklight is the verification layer of the Blind Computer.
+It consists of an Ethereum L2 network and a decentralized network of permissionless verifier nodes that continuously challenge and verify Trusted Execution Environment (TEE) workloads.

 ## Architecture

-The Blacklight network consists of three main components:
+Blacklight has three main components:

+- **Community Verifier Nodes**: Permissionless nodes that verify TEE workloads by challenging attestation reports and monitoring enclave behavior.

-- **Blacklight L2**: An EVM-compatible Layer 2 network that serves as the settlement and coordination layer for the verification network.
-It integrates with the Ethereum ecosystem and handles transactions, staking, and reward distribution.
+- **Blacklight L2**: An EVM-compatible Layer 2 network that handles settlement, coordination, transactions, staking, and reward distribution.

-- **Smart Contracts**: A suite of Solidity contracts deployed on the Blacklight L2 that orchestrate the verification system.
-These contracts handle heartbeat verification, staking operations, committee selection, reward distribution, protocol configuration, and emissions management.
+- **Smart Contracts**: Solidity contracts that orchestrate verification, manage staking, select committees, distribute rewards, and handle protocol configuration.
 See [Blacklight Contracts](./contracts.md) for details.

-- **Community Verifier Nodes**: A decentralized network of permissionless nodes operated by community members.
-These nodes perform the actual verification work by continuously challenging TEE attestation reports and monitoring enclave behavior.

-The L2 provides the infrastructure for coordination and settlement, the smart contracts orchestrate the verification process and manage the economic incentives, and the verifier nodes execute the verification work.
-Together, they form a credibly neutral trust layer that holds TEE providers accountable through continuous monitoring and verification.
+Together, these components form a credibly neutral trust layer that holds applications with TEE workloads accountable through continuous monitoring and verification.

+## Community Roles

+Blacklight has two main community roles:

+1. **Verifier Node Operators**: Community members can run permissionless verifier nodes to verify TEE workloads and earn rewards. **[Run a verifier node](/blacklight/run-a-node) to join the network.**

+2. **App Developers**: Developers can register their TEE workloads (running on nilCC or Phala) to be verified by the Blacklight network, providing accountability and trust for their applications.

 ## Verification Scope

-Blacklight nodes verify TEE workloads by continuously challenging attestation reports and monitoring enclave behavior.
-The network currently verifies:

-- All workloads running on nilCC (Nillion's confidential computation module)
+Blacklight currently verifies:

+- [nilCC](/build/compute/overview) (Nillion's Confidential Compute) workloads that have opted-in to verification
 - Phala workloads registered with the Blacklight Network

 The network is designed to expand verification capabilities across multiple TEE and storage infrastructure providers over time.

-## Node Operations
+## Rewards

-Blacklight operates as a permissionless network where anyone can run a verifier node.
-Node operators earn rewards for completing verification work, with rewards distributed proportionally based on the amount of NIL staked to each node.
-The network uses a fixed annual reward pool funded by protocol emissions.
+Verifier node operators earn rewards proportional to the amount of NIL staked to their node.
+Rewards are distributed from a fixed annual pool funded by protocol emissions.